 This also means returning from injuries needs to be planned out properly, as taking multiple weeks from training back to back will seriously affect your chronic workload.
 Returning to a full training schedule could leave you at serious risk of injury.

 Whether you are a fighter or a beginner, I strongly suggest you plan ahead when it comes to increasing your training.
-Deciding on what your workload needs to be is a very difficult question to answer, and will vary depending on what your goals are, but if you plan ahead and keep your acute:chronic workload ratio in mind, you are able to control your likelihood of getting an injury along the way.
+Deciding on what your workload needs to be is a very difficult question to answer, and will vary depending on what your goals are, but if you plan ahead and keep your acute: chronic workload ratio in mind, you are able to control your likelihood of getting an injury along the way.

 What should I look for in a gym?

-Here is an article we wrote that goes through 4 things you should look for in a muay thai gym!
+Here is an article we wrote that goes through 4 things you should look for in a Muay Thai gym!

 We will cut straight to the most important aspect that a gym can offer.
-More important than price, more important that facilities, possibly in some ways even more important than the actual technical advice given.
+More important than price, more important than facilities, possibly in some ways even more important than the actual technical advice given.
 You must ask yourself,

 “Do I enjoy coming here?”